webyrd/underconstraints/README.md

 It is not necessary to reify underconstraints, since underconstraints are supposed to be no more constraining than the constraints that are already imposed by the "normal" miniKanren constraints.
-They do not add any information to the declarative meaning of the program, but can allow miniKanren to fail faster in some cases.
+Underconstraints do not add any information to the declarative meaning of the program, but can allow miniKanren to fail faster in some cases.

 Removing all underconstraints from a program should never result in additional answers to a `run*` query, assuming that the query